-Brandon went to the North Carolina School of the Arts after working professionally for a few years after high school in regional theatres and in concert venues.
+Brandon attended the University of North Carolina School of the Arts’ School of Drama after working professionally for a few years after high school in regional theatres and in concert venues.
 After a couple of years there he felt the best learned lessons were waiting to be found and set out again to work in the professional world.
-Brandon still has a close relationship with NCSA to this day and has given master classes at the esteemed University as well as other professional actor workshops around the country.
+Brandon still has a close relationship with UNCSA to this day and has given master classes at the esteemed University as well as other professional actor workshops around the country.

 Brandon went to his first EPA and walked away with a role in James Joyce’s The Dead.
 The show starred Christopher Walken and Brandon thought he was in heaven.
 Ask him to tell you the story about Chris and “sweets” sometime.
 Although it was critically acclaimed, the show only lasted 5 months on Broadway and then went on the road for a year where Brandon stayed with it and played at the Ahmanson Theatre in L.A. as well as the Eisenhower Theatre at the Kennedy Center.
 After this, Brandon had had plenty of Joyce for a lifetime.

 Since then, Brandon has been busy counting his blessings and adding to the list of wonderful people that he’s had the pleasure to meet throughout his career.